Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 A battalion of unsung heroes had put in an incredible effort to clear it ahead of the Inauguration, and the effort hadn’t gone to waste.
 The crowd was pretty sizable.
 Sartori was trying not to be petty by comparing it to the one from his own inauguration, years ago, but in his heart of hearts he hoped it was a *little* smaller.

-At the front of the dais, behind a semicircle of bulletproof glass, one hand was raised, the other placed on a Bible, and less than a minute later the words *“so help me God”* marked the moment when the incumbency of President Arthur Sartori came to a quiet close, and the incumbency of President Beau Chambliss began.
+At the front of the dais, behind a semicircle of bulletproof glass, one hand was raised, the other placed on a Bible, and less than a minute later the words *"so help me God"* marked the moment when the incumbency of President Arthur Sartori came to a quiet close, and the incumbency of President Beau Chambliss began.

 It wasn’t an easy thing for Arthur to let go of.
 Not when there were so many things he could congratulate himself on having achieved in office, but so many more that he’d only *nearly* achieved.